 Once a standard is developed, it is important to ensure it is used as intended.
 Conformity assessment is a method to determine whether products, services, processes, systems or persons meet specified requirements.
 Conformity assessment can involve certification, inspection and/or the testing of a product or system.
-It ensures that products and services are meeting required quality, safety and environmental standards, thus helping to safeguard the health and safety of consumers.6 organization that provides the object.
+It ensures that products and services are meeting required quality, safety and environmental standards, thus helping to safeguard the health and safety of consumers.

+First-party conformity assessment refers to an activity that is performed by the person or organization that provides the object.
 In the European Union, for example, it is possible for a company to self-declare that their products are in conformity with EU rules by performing tests in-house and applying the relevant CE mark (the universally recognized mark affixed to products and components).